jmgonzmart/EIEE_gene_annotation/README.md

-# EIEE_gene_annotation
+# EIEE gene annotation

-This repository contains several scripts used for the EIEE-related gene annotation comparison in the manuscript "Systematic re-annotation of 191 genes associated with early-onset epilepsy unmasks de novo variants linked to Dravet syndrome in novel SCN1A exons" by Steward et al., submitted to Nature Genomic Medicine.
+This repository contains several scripts used for the EIEE-related gene annotation comparison in the publication "Re-annotation of 191 developmental and epileptic encephalopathy-associated genes unmasks de novo variants in SCN1A" by Steward et al., NPJ Genom Med.
+2019; 4: 31.

 a) Novel exon sequence after gene re-annotation
 The compare_annotation.pl script counts novel exons, novel introns, shifted splice junctions and novel genomic coverage after the re-annotation of the EIEE-related genes.
 The comparison is made between the GENCODE v20 and GENCODE v28 releases.